JoelClyneDev/Sparda-Jukebox/README.md

 #### playback commands

-To use, just type the command's letter
+To use, just type the command's letter or word

 * p - pause the current song
 * s - stops the current song